Effects of Aging

 on a weight training program (Fiataron et al. 1990).
 Furthermore,

-long term involvement in weight training appears to increases
+long term involvement in weight training appears to increase

 absolute strength capabilities and slow down strength loss.